assamite/TwatBot/docs/source/project.rst

 **Muse:**

-	Muse is an object, which on demand inspires the bot to create new content.
+	Muse is an object which on demand inspires the bot to create new content.
-	In its most basic form it will give and new color code for the bot (inside the Reasoning-object), which other modules will flesh out to make a complete new Tweet.
+	In its most basic form it will give a new color code for the bot (inside the Reasoning-object), which other modules will flesh out to make a complete new Tweet.
 	However, Muse can also add other information, such as mood or image, to go with the Reasoning-object.